aiktb/FuriganaMaker/.github/CONTRIBUTING.md

 After executing the above command, visit [firefox add-on page](about:debugging#/runtime/this-firefox), and click `Load Temporary Add-on...` button, then select the `build/firefox-mv2-dev/manifest.json` file in the project root directory, and try modifying the source code.
 You'll get live update.

-Alternatively, you can open a new CLI window and run the following command.
+Alternatively, you can open a new CLI window and run the following command，this will open a clean firefox window.

 ```bash
 pnpm start:firefox